FreedomBoi777/devops-pipeline/README.md

-DevOps CI/CD Pipeline with Docker, Nginx, AWS
+DevOps CI/CD Pipeline with Docker, Nginx, AWS.

 This project demonstrates a production-style deployment of a containerized Node.js application using Docker, Nginx reverse proxy, and AWS EC2.
 It includes CI pipeline integration using GitHub Actions and basic monitoring via logs.